lelegod/dtu_mlops_group99/reports/README.md

 >
 > Answer:

 In this project, our team used GCE to train the train dockerfile.
-We moved the heavy task of training our model on the cloud by allocating a vm.We used GCE as a hub for DVC .
+We moved the heavy task of training our model on the cloud by allocating a vm.We used GCE as a hub for DVC.
 We primarily used the E2 series, specifically e2-standard-4 and e2-medium instances.e2-standard-4: With 4 vCPUs and 16 GB of RAM, this was our vm for training, providing enough computational power.
 We needed our dataset and training need much storage.
 e2-medium: We used this for our lighter task like managing the DVC pipeline, or for api dockerfile or frontend Dockerfile.
 Used for lighter tasks or as a jump-box to manage other parts of the infrastructure.

 ### Question 19